ant-design-blazor/CssInCsharp/docs/migration.md

   }
   ```

-- Step5: Usage of style variables
+- Step5: Usage of style variables.
   The latest style files use style variables, which requires assigning values during style rendering.
 The implementation is as follows.
   ```csharp
     internal static UseComponentStyleResult GenStyleHooks<T>(